*

 North Berwick Factfile

-Seymour had an older brother John Duncan Dunn and younger sister Norah Eleanor Gourlay Dunn and the family lived in Dunedin Lodge, 60 Forth Street.
-The children attended North Berwick Public School until the age of twelve when John and Seymour were sent to Clydesdale College in Hamilton to continue their private education.
+In May 1883 Tom Dunn purchased the house and workshop at Dunedin Lodge, 60 Forth Street.
+His children attended North Berwick Public School until the age of twelve when John and Seymour were sent to Clydesdale College in Hamilton to continue their private education.
 John studied up to the age of 15 years with a view to becoming a doctor and sat the entrance examine for Edinburgh University.

 Seymour's instruction methods were used by the top pro's including Walter Hagen, Gene Sarazen and Jim Barnes.

-" Willie Dunn Jnr. was one of the most influential people in the first quarter century of American golf as a competitor, club designer and marketer."
-Pete Georgiady
+" Willie Dunn Jnr. was one of the most influential people in the first quarter century of American golf as a club designer and marketer"

-Tom Dunn moved to Hanger Hill G.C. and then to London Scottish G.C where he extended the course to eighteen holes on Wimbledon Common.
+Tom Dunn moved to London Scottish G.C where he extended the course to eighteen holes on Wimbledon Common.
 A founder member of that club was Lord Elcho, 10th Earl of Wemyss and March, also a member at North Berwick G.C.
 London Scottish shared the course with Royal Wimbledon G.C. where Ben Sayers Jnr was later the professional.

 In 1891, Tom Dunn laid out the Sheffield & District nine-hole course, later to be called Lindrick G.C. where Johnny Forrest from North Berwick was appointed the first professional and greenkeeper.
 It was noted in the club minutes that during a competition the professional holed his tee shot in one at the 130yard 7th hole using a slazenger ball and a hammer headed club patented by Sir Walter Hamilton-Dalrymple and made by James Hutchison at North Berwick.

 In 1894 Tom Dunn left the London Scottish G.C and laid out the Meyrick Park golf course in Bournemouth where he was appointed professional.
-It was at Bournemouth that Tom Dunn & Son, the 'son' being John D. Dunn expanded their business.
+It was at the Corporation Golf Links of Bournemouth that Tom Dunn & Son, the 'son' being John D. Dunn expanded their business.
 John was responsible for the club making while Tom concentrated on designing golf courses.
 The clubs were stamped with a lion rampant, surrounded by the lettering 'T. Dunn & Son, Bournemouth'.

 SEYMOUR G. DUNN

-SEYMOUR GOURLAY DUNN described as 5'11", with fair hair, blue eyes, and a thistle tattooed on his forearm.
-He was 15 years old when he first visited the USA in June 1897.
+SEYMOUR GOURLAY DUNN born 11th March 1882, in North Berwick, son of Thomas Dunn and Isabella Gourlay.
+The Dunn family resided in Dunedin Lodge, 60, Forth Street, North Berwick.
+Seymour was described as 5'11", with fair hair, blue eyes, and a thistle tattooed on his forearm.
+He resided with his parents at The Brook, Coombe Hill Road, East Grinstead and was 15 years old when he first visited the USA in June 1897.
 During that vacation he laid out a nine-hole course at Lawrenceville School in New Jersey.
-In 1899 Seymour was appointed pro at the Societe Golf de Paris and laid out several courses in Europe including Royal Ostend G.C.
-(1903); a private course for King Leopold of Belgium (1906); a course in the Rothschild Estate, France (1908); a course for King Emmanuel of Italy (1908) and at Royal Zoute G.C in Belgium (1909).
+The first indoor golf school was instigated by Seymour Dunn in the Bourne Hall Hotel, Bournemouth.
+In 1899 Seymour was appointed pro at the Societe Golf de Paris and laid out several courses in Europe including the first golf course in Belgium at Royal Ostend G.C.
+(1903); Royal Golf Club de Belgique (1906) for King Leopold of Belgium; a course in the Rothschild Estate, France (1908); a course for King Emmanuel of Italy (1908) and another course at Royal Zoute G.C in Belgium (1909).

-In 1904 Seymour was pro at Royal County Down, Nothern Ireland and in 1906 he spent the summer at Lake Placid, New York, an area he would be associated with for the remainder of his career.
-The following year he emigrated to the USA permanently and joined his uncle Willie Dunn Jnr. at Van Cortlandt Park G.C.
-In 1907, Seymour was appointed pro at the Wykagyl G.C, Rochelle, NY and in 1909 he laid out the course at Lake Placid Resort G.C. where he moved the following year.
+In 1904 Seymour was pro at Royal County Down, Nothern Ireland and in 1906 he sailed to America from Liverpool on the S.S.Cedric and arrived in New York on 13th July.
+He spent the summer at Stevens House Hotel at Lake Placid, New York, an area he would be associated with for the remainder of his career and where he would later meet his wife Elizabeth Maxwell.
+He joined his uncle Willie Dunn Jnr. at Van Cortlandt Park Golf Club.
+In 1907, Seymour was appointed Professional and Clubmaker at the Wykagyl Golf Club, New Rochelle, NY and in 1909 he took charge of the Stevens House links at the Lake Placid Resort and he laid out the Lake Placid Links course.
 Seymour set up a mail order company distributing golf equipment all over the States stamped with his trade mark of a 'Crown and Banner' bearing the legend 'Vi et Arte'.
+Seymour wrote a popular golf instruction book 'Golf Fundamentals' which was very popular.
+He also had a regular radio programme on WNYC giving golf lessons.

-Seymour Dunn wrote a monthly article in the American 'Golf' magazine under the pseudonym 'Tantallon'.
+Seymour wrote a monthly article in the American 'Golf' magazine under the pseudonym 'Tantallon'.

 Seymour made his reputation as a golf guru with many of the top pro's using his instruction methods including Jim Barnes, Walter Hagen and Gene Sarazen.
 Dunn would demonstrate the correct swing plane by using an imaginary pane of glass.
 This was copied by Ben Hogan in his book 'Five Lessons' with no mention of the source.
 Later Hogan did acknowledged he was inspired to adopt many of Dunn's swing theories.
 Seymour wrote the Golf Fundamentals - Orthodoxy Of Style which Golf Digest included in a list of classic instruction books.
 He wrote articles for the golf magazines and designed many courses around New York including Tuscarora (1923); Rochester (1925); Suneagles now Monmouth C.C (NJ) (1926); Craig Wood Golf and Country Club (1926); Locust Hill (1927); Ticonderoga (1929); Lake Placid Links Course.
 He also laid out the course at Saranac Inn Golf and Country Club with his uncle Willie Dunn Jnr. which he considered to be his best work.